Menu

 Australian Graduate Entry Medical Schools

-As of 2024, there are currently 14 Medical Schools that provide a Graduate Entry Medical Program, 13 of which require the GAMSAT ® exam (or MCAT ® Exam for international students).
-Monash University graduate entry medicine does not require the GAMSAT® and is only available to students who have completed an approved Bachelor’s degree at Monash University (i.e. external domestic applicants are not accepted).
+As of 2026, there are 14 medical schools in Australia that provide a Graduate Entry Medical Program, 13 of which require the GAMSAT ® exam (or the MCAT for international students).
+Monash University does not require the GAMSAT ® and is only open to students who completed an approved Bachelor's degree at Monash.

-Of these 13, 11 are members of the GAMSAT ® Consortium and their medical courses are participants in GEMSAS.
-The University of Sydney and Flinders University, are not part of GEMSAS , but still require the GAMSAT exam, as well as separate, direct applications.
+Of these 13 GAMSAT ®-requiring schools, 10 are members of the GEMSAS consortium.
+The University of Sydney and Flinders University are not part of GEMSAS but still require the GAMSAT ®, along with separate, direct applications.

 South Australia

-In addition, the GAMSAT ® is required for the following courses:
+The GAMSAT ® is also required for the following non-medical graduate-entry courses:

-Monash University is the final Medical School to provide a Graduate Entry Medical Program.
-However, the GAMSAT ® Exam was removed as an admissions criteria in 2017, and is no longer required.
-Note however that domestic applicants for the Graduate Entry Medical Program at Monash University must have completed one of the approved bachelor degrees at Monash University - that is to say that external domestic applicants are no longer accepted.
+Monash University removed the GAMSAT ® as an admissions criterion from 2017 onwards.
+Importantly, domestic applicants for the Graduate Entry Medical Program at Monash must have completed one of the approved Bachelor's degrees at Monash University — external domestic applicants are no longer accepted.

 GAMSAT Score Cutoffs - Is my GAMSAT Score Good Enough?

-There are currently 14 Medical Schools that provide a Graduate Entry Medical Program, 13 of which require the GAMSAT ® exam (or MCAT ® Exam for international students).
+There are currently 14 Medical Schools that provide a Graduate Entry Medical Program, 12 of which require a GAMSAT ® score (or MCAT ® Score for international students).

 To get a list of these schools and learn more about admissions requirements, visit our overview of the Medical School Applications: Australian Medical Schools - Graduate Entry Medicine.